 Jesse Anderson: 50:51 When you send something across the wire with JSON, it’s a UTF-8 string.
 And so each one of those fields is a bite.
 And by reducing some of those bites down to, many bites down to a single byte or four bites, you get a significant reduction, like to the 90% side.
 And one thing I will say and share is that reduction that you get isn’t just a reduction in a point to point.
 It’s a reduction that happens because we’re now consuming that many times. and the at the end of the topics we’re not just consuming that one time were actually consuming that 10 times right now.
 And so if you have a significant reduction that’s a tenfold times 10 consumers there.
 I saw somebody else had a question.

-Speaker 7: 51:41 I don’t want you to give away any trade secrets, but one of the requirements was the ability to have an on-prem deployment, but you didn’t really talk about the nature of that or the purpose of that whether it was for testing or a core part of the product.
+Audience Question: 51:41 I don’t want you to give away any trade secrets, but one of the requirements was the ability to have an on-prem deployment, but you didn’t really talk about the nature of that or the purpose of that whether it was for testing or a core part of the product.

 Heiko Udluft: 51:55 Thanks I love it.
 That’s a good question.
 That’s actually a customer requirement.
 So our, our data and everything that we built a set up that it can work with customer data.
 And when I talk customer, let’s stick to the airport example.
 In airport Hasta el and surveillance infrastructure.
 So, they, they collected, they collect the same data.
-But that data and not always as allowed to be exposed externally.
+But that data is not always as allowed to be exposed externally.
 So they have the requirement that they can do everything in their own data warehouse and that’s where this on-prem requirement came from.